Skip to main content

 Why it matters

-Local rules can meaningfully change how a specific situation is played compared to the standard rules, so checking the scorecard or posted notice before a round at an unfamiliar course avoids confusion and avoidable penalties.
+Local rules can meaningfully change how a specific situation is played compared to the standard rules.
+As a result, checking the scorecard or posted notice before a round at an unfamiliar course avoids confusion and avoidable penalties.

 Common mistakes